 Worldwide, around 80,000 plant species have been recognized and utilized as medicines.
 In India, 7500 medicinal plants have been recognized.
 From ancient times, medicinal plants have been used to treat various ailments and disorders.
-Rural population depends on treatments with medicinal plants to meet their healthcare needs for several reasons, including for therapeutic use for curing different diseases.
+Rural population dependson treatments with medicinal plants to meet their healthcare needs for several reasons, including for therapeutic use for curing different diseases.
 Bioactive compounds derived from various parts of plants—including roots, stems, leaves, flowers, fruits, and seeds—play a crucial role in health promotion and disease prevention.
 Each plant part contains unique phytochemicals such as alkaloids, flavonoids, phenolics, tannins, terpenoids, and saponins, which contribute to a range of biological activities including antioxidant, anti-inflammatory, antimicrobial, anticancer, and cardioprotective effects.
 The diversity and distribution of these compounds are influenced by plant species, environmental factors, and the part of the plant used.
 Literature review and experimental data analysis suggest that Ruellia tuberosa and Andrographis paniculata are traditionally used for treating fever and several infections.
 The plant improves the activities of the heart and liver by treating cardiovascular illness and preventing liver damage.
-This comparative review understanding highlights the importance of utilizing parts of the plant in pharmaceutical, nutraceutical, and cosmetic applications, promoting sustainable use of plant resources.
+This comparative review understanding highlights the importance of utilizingparts of the plant in pharmaceutical, nutraceutical, and cosmetic applications, promoting sustainable use of plant resources.
 Future research should focus on the isolation, characterization, and mechanism of action of these bioactive compounds to unlock their full therapeutic potential and support their integration into modern medicine.
 Clinical trials without any negative effects, proving that these plant has a valuable and safe medical resource.
 Combined form of solutions of Ruellia tuberosa and Andrographis paniculata under research to be studied to know there potentiality.
 More research is still required to learn more about the novel bioactive compounds and improve the bioactivity of the original chemicals.

 References: